ollo69/ha-smartthinq-sensors/README.md

 5. Reboot HomeAssistant

 ## Component configuration

 Once the component has been installed, you need to configure it using the web interface in order to make it work.

 1. Go to "Settings->Devices & Services".
 2. Hit shift-reload in your browser (this is important!).
 3. Click "+ Add Integration".
 4. Search for "SmartThinQ LGE Sensors"
-5. Select the integration and **Follow setup worflow**
+5. Select the integration and **Follow setup workflow**

 **Important**: use your country and language code: SmartThinQ accounts are associated with a specific locale, so be sure to use the country and language you originally created your account with.
-Reference for valid code:<br/>
+Reference for valid code:

-- Country code: [ISO 3166-1 alpha-2 code][ISO-3166-1-alpha-2]<br/>
+- Country code: [ISO 3166-1 alpha-2 code][ISO-3166-1-alpha-2]
-- Language code: [ISO 639-1 code][ISO-639-1]<br/>
+- Language code: [ISO 639-1 code][ISO-639-1]

 ## Docs

 In this example, "My [insert thing]" will just be the placeholder

-#### Entities
+### Entities

 | Entity ID | Entity Name | Description |
 | :-- | :-: | :-- |
 | sensor.my_washer | My Washer | Washer, turns On when on, turns Off when off |